claritychallenge/clarity/README.md

 ## Current Events

-- The first Cadenza Challenge (CAD1) is now open. :fire::fire:
+- The ICASSP 2024 Cadenza Challenge (CAD_ICASSP_2024) is now open. :fire::fire:
   - Join the [Cadenza Challenge Group](https://groups.google.com/g/cadenza-challenge) to keep up-to-date on developments.
   - Visit the Cadenenza Challenge [website](https://cadenzachallenge.org/) for more details.
-  - Evaluation tools and a baseline system are available in the [CAD1 recipes](./recipes/cad1) folder. :new:
+- The first Cadenza Challenge (CAD1) is closed.
+  - Subjective Evaluation is underway. :new:
 - The 2nd Clarity Prediction Challenge (CPC2) is now open.   :fire::fire:
   - Join the [Clarity Challenge Group](https://groups.google.com/g/clarity-challenge) to keep up-to-date on developments.
   - Visit the Clarity Challenge [website](https://claritychallenge.org/) for more details.